Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms

-Limit theorems for the birthday problem can also be proved by counting the number of matched pairs in a set using the Poisson approximation \cite{barbourholstjanson}.
-In fact, the limiting Rayleigh distribution for the first repeat time when the probability distribution is uniform can be easily obtained in this way.
-However, these techniques generally give rise to Exponential or Rayleigh-type limiting distributions, and it seems that more general limiting distributions as in Theorem \ref{th:pitmancamarri} cannot be obtained in this way, and therein lies the advantage of the Poisson embedding.
-The technique of Poisson embedding is often used to prove limiting probabilistic results for combinatorial problems.
-Holst \cite{holstreview,holstgeneralbirthday} used the Poisson embedding to find expressions for the moments of a general quota problem.
-Holst \cite{holstextremes} and later Neal \cite{couponcollectorneal} also used these techniques to obtain the limiting distribution in coupon-collector problems.

-The non-sequential version of the urn model described above is the classical occupancy scheme with infinitely many boxes, where balls are thrown independently into boxes with probability $\P_n$.
-Asymptotics for the number of boxes occupied by exactly $r$ balls are widely studied \cite{barbour_gnedin_joint_normality,gnedinsurvey}.
-In a different context, Paninsky \cite{paninsky} used $N_1$, the number of boxes with 1 ball, for testing uniformity given sparsely-sampled discrete data.
-For other variations of occupancy urn models and their various applications, refer to \cite{gnedinsurvey,johnsonkotzurnmodel} and the references therein.
+The non-sequential version of the urn model described above is the classical occupancy scheme with infinitely many boxes, where balls are thrown independently into boxes with probability $\P_N$.
+Asymptotics for the number of boxes occupied by exactly $r$ balls are well known \cite{barbour_gnedin_joint_normality,gnedinsurvey}.
+In a different context, Paninsky \cite{paninsky} used $B_1$, the number of boxes with 1 ball, for testing uniformity given sparsely-sampled discrete data.
+The Poisson embedding technique is also useful in other occupancy urn problems: Holst \cite{holstreview,holstgeneralbirthday} used it to derive moments of a general quota problem; Holst \cite{holstextremes} and later Neal \cite{couponcollectorneal} also used these techniques to obtain limiting distributions in coupon-collector problems.
+For other variations of occupancy urn models and their applications, refer to \cite{gnedinsurvey,johnsonkotzurnmodel} and the references therein.
 For embedding P\'olya-type urn schemes into continuous time Markov branching processes refer to \cite{athreyakarlin,johnsonkotzurnmodel,urnbook}.